yl2811-cmd/Showheel/wwwroot/story-engl.md

 Anna didn't stop the boat.
 She just watched them for a few seconds as they passed by.
 She had seen red flowers at Skyleaf—Ember Crowns, their deep red corollas like solidified flames.
 Edmund's pipes kept those flowers alive.
 Red was the cause and effect chain.
 Blue is not a causal chain.
 Blue is simply there.
 In the most unlikely place, it takes root in the unseen, and it blooms for no one.
+[Perceptual Evolution Anchor Point - Blue Hyacinth #6 - PAYOFF - Color Circuit Completion] Anna looked at the hyacinth for a few seconds.
+The prose doesn't give any explicit links.
+But if the blue seeds in Ep41 are planted well (Torben's vision + Anna's blue eyes in the red flower field).
+The reader will automatically complete this circuit here:
+The blue of the hyacinth = the blue of Anna's eyes = something that doesn't need anyone to be there = that part of her that she has always been.
+The red jacket was designed by Edmund.
+The blue eyes weren't.
+The red was a choice to wear.
+The blue was genetic.
+★ The Red Jacket accumulates six times and explodes in Ep61.
+The Blue Hyacinth accumulates six times and pays off here.
+The two colored lines converge one after the other in the same Arc 4 return segment.
+Cumulative Summary: Childhood 1.4 (origin) → Ep25 (Aerial View) → Ep27 (Story in the Night)
+→Ep41 (Torben's Vision - Blue Eyes) →Ep58 (Blue-Green Light Waves) →Here (payoff) →Ep67 (Looking up after repairing the marks - final echo)

 **Ep63 — Homecoming, Reunion with Lia, Winch (~6-8K words)**
 Direction: The green belt is back—Quiver-Leaf silver leaves shimmer.
 The air has turned from dry to humid.
 The taste is grass and earth.
 The taste is home.